iOS 15.5 Beta Is Here... for Developers

-After the launch of iOS 15.4 last month, which introduced a few dozen new emoji and the ability to use Face ID with masks, Apple has been uncharacteristically slow with the next version of its iPhone operating system.
-Though iOS beta builds usually drop immediately after the public release of the latest version, iPhone and iPad owners have waited the better part of a month for iOS 15.5.
+Apple launched iOS 15.4 last month, and with it came 37 new emoji and the ability to use Face ID while wearing masks. iOS beta builds usually drop immediately after the public release of the latest version, but Apple has been uncharacteristically slow with its next iPhone operating system update. iPhone and iPad owners have waited the better part of a month for iOS 15.5.

 But the wait is over now, with Apple releasing the first build of the iOS 15.5 beta on Tuesday, April 5.
 Most of the changes are smaller tweaks to apps, laying the groundwork for larger future changes.
 The biggest functional change is the inclusion of "Send" and "Request" buttons for the Cash section of Apple Pay, saving you a few steps for those transactions.